Where are you from?

 ... hmmm

-We hauled an English boat and were allowed to lay outside.
+We hailed an English boat and were allowed to lie outside.
 But as we got closer, we hit the soft mud bottom.
-We could not lie there.
+We couldn't lie there.
 There was also nowhere else we could moor between the two locks.

 The only option was to try if we could find a better depth without on one of the other boats.